 Risks and Challenges

-• Regulatory Complexity: Varying requirements across jurisdictions make compliance difficult and time-consuming.
+• Regulatory Complexity: Varying requirements across jurisdictions make compliance difficult and Time-consuming.

 • Cost of Compliance: Upgrading vessels, adopting cleaner fuels, or implementing new technologies can be financially burdensome.

-• Legal Disputes: Non-compliance or differing interpretations of regulations can lead to fines, vessel detention, or litigation.
+• Legal Disputes: Non-Compliance or differing interpretations of regulations can lead to fines, vessel detention, or Litigation.

 • Operational Disruptions: Adapting to new rules may require downtime, re-routing, or changes in operations.

-• Inconsistent Enforcement: Differing enforcement levels across ports and countries can create uncertainty for operators.
+• Inconsistent Enforcement: Differing enforcement levels across ports and countries can create Uncertainty for operators.

 Benefits of Effective Regulation